Harris-Miller/node-eslint-config-harris/README.md

 1. `npm install --save-dev eslint-config-harris`
 2. add `"extends": ["eslint-config-harris", "eslint-config-harris/react"]` to your .eslintrc`

-## Note for use with test frameworks
+## Using with test frameworks

-First, put a separate .eslintrc.json file in your tests folder with
+### eslint-config-harris/test-modifications

+Modifies certain rules (more specifically, turns off certain rules) that make sense in a testing environment versus your source code.
+This config file does not include environments for any specific test framework, that is left upto the individual user

+1. `npm install --save-dev eslint-config-harrs`
+2. add `"extends": ["eslint-config-harris", "eslint-config-harris/test-modifications"] to your .eslintrc in your test folder`

+For your specific test framwork, in your test/.eslintrc file add
 ```
 {
 	"env": {